- what is a dojo?

 - green if all the tests passed

 - a dashboard shows the traffic light history of all groups.
-Click on any traffic light to open a diff-view of that submission.

 why cyber-dojo?I built cyber-dojo to promote deliberate practice of

 - team dynamics and collaboration